 1977’s “Easy” is another example of Richie’s amazing ability to examine love from all angles.
 The song expresses a level of contentment and peace with the decision to end a relationship.
 It was a huge hit for the Commodores, spending two weeks at No. 1 on the Billboard R & B chart.
 “Easy” has remained popular and is a staple of Richie’s live shows.
 It is a glimpse of the powerful balladeer he would go on to become.

-With a catchy pop-inspired hook and simple lyrics, “Stuck on You” is a sing-a-long, feel good love song that draws on simple but powerful imagery to convey its message.
+With a catchy pop-inspired hook and simple lyrics, “Stuck on You” is a sing-a-long, feel-good love song that draws on simple but powerful imagery to convey its message.
 In it, Richie sings of a man that feels like things are finally beginning to look up for him after a period of struggle, and he expresses his appreciation that his partner stood beside him through it all.
 Most notable about this song is that it was Lionel Richie’s country debut.
 The song rose to No. 24 on the country chart and was rerecorded as a duet with Darius Rucker for Richie’s 2012 album, Tuskegee.

 As the third single from Richie’s solo debut, “My Love” featured a background vocalist that was one of Richie’s most significant friends in the music industry.
 Kenny Rogers can be heard lending a hand to this pop tune.
 It achieved a ranking of No. 5 on the Billboard Pop chart.
-Strangely, the song fell flat in the United Kingdom and could only produce a disappointing 70th on the UK Singles chart, becoming one of the least popular singles released by Richie overseas.
+Strangely, the song fell flat in the United Kingdom and could only produce a disappointing 70th on the UK Singles Chart, becoming one of the least popular singles released by Richie overseas.
 It seems that Americans and those across the pond have very different love song tastes.

 Richie proved with 1980’s “Lady” that he did not need to be behind the microphone to produce a hit record.
-Originally recorded by Kenny Rogers, “Lady” became the first record during the 1980’s to accomplish the remarkable feat of landing on all four Billboard charts.
-On three of them it claimed the number one spot.
+Originally recorded by Kenny Rogers, “Lady” became the first record during the 1980s to accomplish the remarkable feat of landing on all four Billboard charts.
+On three of them, it claimed the number one spot.
 Richie’s lyrics and Rogers’ trademark scratchy vocals were a perfect combination in this love song that is an ode to female perfection.

 “Truly” was the first single issued by Lionel Richie as a solo performer.
 It retained many of the melodic schemes used by Richie during his tenure with the Commodores but also gave a hint that Richie would be spreading his wings artistically.
 It hit the Billboard charts in October of 1982 and by November had become Richie’s first solo number-one hit.
 Richie was also honored with a Grammy for Best Male Pop Vocal Performance.
 The song is a straightforward ballad that seeks to express the depths of feelings that accompany love for another.

 Plenty of people will prefer to see “Endless Love” placed at number one on this list of Richie’s top 11 love songs.
 A duet with Diana Ross, “Endless Love” is everything a love song should be.
 To this day, thousands of couples use it each year as a wedding song because of its interplay between the perspectives of a man and a woman in love.
-Released in 1981, the song because the last number-one single for Diana Ross and the best-selling single of her entire career, quite a feat when you consider her prior accomplishments.
+Released in 1981, the song because of the last number-one single for Diana Ross and the best-selling single of her entire career, quite a feat when you consider her prior accomplishments.
 It is ranked 16th on Billboard’s All-Time Greatest Songs chart.

 1984’s “Hello” makes the top of the list for several reasons.
-A number-one single on three Billboard charts, “Hello” describes a man that has a crush on someone he sees often but can never manage the courage to speak his feelings to.
+A number-one single on three Billboard charts, “Hello” describes a man that has a crush on someone he sees often but can never manage the courage to speak his feelings too.
 Each day he sees his love interest and dreams about what it would be like to say hello and build a relationship.
-The song has an enduring popularity because is resonates with so many emotions that accompany the process of falling in love.
+The song has enduring popularity because it resonates with so many emotions that accompany the process of falling in love.

 It is unlikely that any two fans would be able to reach a complete agreement with the rankings on this list, but that is simply another testimony to how powerful and influential the music of Lionel Richie has been to many generations of lovers.